jmazouri/SharpPad/README.md

 - Primitive Types
 - Collections of the above

-> *ValueTuple support is still quite early; named tuple fields only work correctly at the first layer of nesting, and the special `DumpTuple` method is required for even that.
-Collections of named tuples are also not supported, and may never be.
+> *ValueTuple support is limited - named tuple fields only work correctly at the first layer of nesting, and the special `DumpTuple` method is required for even that.
+Collections of named tuples are also not supported.

 You can also dump raw HTML with the `DumpHtml` method.
 Useful for specialized output formatting, testing HTML templating, or just embedding gifs.